djtoler2/Bio/README.md

 ### AWS will send a termination notice and give a 2-minute warning that the spot instance that's currently in use will be repossessed.
 <p align="left"><img src="https://github.com/djtoler2/Bio/blob/main/1cs.PNG" width="500"></p>

-### TThe termination notice that AWS sends will instantly trigger a script to run.
+### The termination notice that AWS sends will instantly trigger a script to run.
 ### The script will start the process of moving the Pods to another Node and attempt to keep them available for requests.
 ### Also, the script will immediately "taint" the Node by running the command _"kubectl nodes spot-node-1 terminating=true:NoSchedule"_.
 ---